 I recently stumbled upon an essay by Howard Georgi called “Effective quantum field theories”, which was published in a book called “The New Physics” edited by P. Davies.
-Quite surprisingly, near the end of the essay he starts writing “about how theoretical particle physics works as a sociological and historical phenomenon“.
+Quite surprisingly, near the end of the essay, he starts writing “about how theoretical particle physics works as a sociological and historical phenomenon“.

-Georgi is not only the inventors of one of my favorite ideas for physics beyond the standard model (Grand Unified Theories), but also the author of “Lie algebras in particle physics”, one of the best books on the role on group theory in physics.
+Georgi is not only the inventors of one of my favorite ideas for physics beyond the standard model (Grand Unified Theories) but also the author of “Lie algebras in particle physics”, one of the best books on the role on group theory in physics.
 (The role of group theory in physics happens to be my favorite topic).
 So he knows what he is talking about.

-The essay is from 1989, but in the light of recent experimental null results, I thought it sounded as it could’ve been written a few days ago.
+The essay is from 1989, but in the light of recent experimental null results, I thought it sounded like it could’ve been written a few days ago.
 He outlines a quite unique perspective and I’m pretty sure not many people have heard of it.
 Especially when we take into account how good this passage is hidden in a big book, in an essay about a completely different topic.

 Thus, here is the relevant passage:

 “The progress of the field is determined, in the long run, by the progress of experimental particle physics.
 Theorists are, after all, parasites.
 Without our experimental friends to do the real work, we might as well be mathematicians or philosophers.